danish-abdulfata/UrbClimUGdissert/docs/README.md

 # documentation folder

-This folder houses documents utilised and generated throughout the project, which may include:
+This folder houses documents utilised and generated throughout the project.

+Examples:
 - Key papers beneficial to the project
-- Project proposal
 - Project report or thesis chapters
+- Annotated Bibliography
+- Gantt Chart